-- Press the ◀▶ buttons to select [1.5x] or [2.0x]. - Pressing the MENU button will return you to the shooting screen. - ➤ The view will be enlarged, and the zoom factor will display on the screen. - To return to standard digital zoom, select [Digital Zoom] and the [Standard] option.
+- Press the buttons to select [1.5x] or [2.0x]. - Pressing the MENU button will restore the shooting screen. - ► The view will be enlarged, and the zoom factor will display on the screen. - To return to standard digital zoom, select [Digital Zoom] and the [Standard] option.